Juro0/Juro0/README.md

 ## nob
 - html, css, javascript
-- site for NOB, a local bar
+- site for NOB, a local activity